 Using Monero with enhanced privacy

-Included will be an explanation of why VPN is useful, what it does and does not do.
+Following this will be an explanation how to use your node in conjunction with a VPN and a brief overview of VPN itself.
 With our purchased VPN subscription from the 'using monero as money' video, we want to show how to forward ports on their service and how to change the default ports for those already discussed.

-We also plan on showing how to set up a hidden service.
+We also plan on showing how to set up a hidden service on Linux.
 Explaining its advantages for mobile use and how to use it with Feather Wallet and Monerujo.

 Our scripts will be hosted on Github for review, prior to production - https://github.com/moneroguides and the completed videos will be initially hosted on Youtube.